 Could Increasing Institutional Investment Demand Boost Silver Above Gold?

 2016 saw a large increase from the previous 3 years in Exchange Traded Fund demand for silver (see Net Investment in ETPs in the Table Above).
 Although as noted already, this demand fell in 2017 and 2018.
 The outbreak of covid in 2020 saw a huge increase in Exchange Traded Fund demand.
 But then a huge pullback in 2021 and 2022.
-Net ETP demand is down again so far in 2023.
+Net ETP demand improved in 2023 but was still down.
+However in 2024 it looks to be on the rise again.

 And from what we’ve seen, this Exchange Traded Product demand seems to affect the silver price more than coin and bar demand or industrial demand.

 Large increases in 2008, 2009 and 2010 coincided with sharp gains in the silver price.
 Conversely 2011, 2013, 2014 and 2015 and 2017 were years with lower ETP demand also were years when the price fell or was flat.
 Same thing again in 2021 and 2022.
-The silver price looks to be close to breaking out this year.
-So perhaps there will also be a pick up in demand for ETPs?
+But with the silver price surging higher so far this year that has also seen a pick up in demand for ETPs.

 Could Silver Be Worth More Than Gold Due to Increasing Photovoltaic Demand?